survivejs/webpack-book/manuscript/building_with_webpack/02_splitting_bundles.md

 }),
 ```

 It would be easy to extend `extractBundle` so that you have more control over `minChunks` behavior.
-Then you could plug in `isExternal` check for `minChunks`.
+Then you could plug in `isExternal` check for `minChunks` through the part interface.
 The advantage of this approach is that it will use **only** dependencies you refer to in your application.

 Given `minChunks` receives `count` as its second parameter, you could force it to capture chunks based on usage.
 This is particularly useful in more complex setups where you have split your code multiple times and want more control over the result.

-T> `webpack.ProgressPlugin` or [nyan-progress-webpack-plugin](https://www.npmjs.com/package/nyan-progress-webpack-plugin) can be used to get tidier output during the build process.
-Take care with Continuous Integration (CI) systems like Travis, though, as they might clobber the output.

-## Tidying Up Development Console

-You might notice that if you run the development server now, it prints out `[WDS] Hot Module Replacement enabled.` twice at the browser console.
-This happens because *webpack-dev-server* hooks up HMR per entry.
-One way to solve this is to perform `extractBundle` for the development configuration as well.

-This can be achieved by pushing the current `extractBundle` code to `common` and merging it there to the rest so that you get `const common = merge({ ... }, extractBundle(...))`.
-If you do this, remember to remove `extractBundle` from the production specific branch of your configuration.

 ## Conclusion

-The situation is far better now.
+The situation is better now.
 Note how small `app` bundle compared to the `vendor` bundle.
-In order to really benefit from this split, we should set up caching.
-This can be achieved by adding cache busting hashes to the filenames.
+In order to really benefit from this split, we will set up caching in the next part.
+But before that, we can make the build output a little cleaner and learn something about hosting the application.